maehr/chr2025-seeing-history-unseen/paper/paper.md

 ---
-title: "Here is a Sample Paper Title"
+title: 'Here is a Sample Paper Title'
 authors:
   - name: Author One
     affiliation:
-      - "Some Department, Some University, Some City, Some Country"
+      - 'Some Department, Some University, Some City, Some Country'
-      - "Another Department, Another University, Another City, Another Country"
+      - 'Another Department, Another University, Another City, Another Country'
     orcid: 0000-0000-0000-0000
     email: author@university.com
   - name: Author Two
-    affiliation: "Some Department, Some University, Some City, Some Country"
+    affiliation: 'Some Department, Some University, Some City, Some Country'
     orcid: 0000-0000-0000-0001
   - name: Author Three
-    affiliation: "Another Department, Another University, Another City, Another Country"
+    affiliation: 'Another Department, Another University, Another City, Another Country'
-    orcid: ""
+    orcid: ''
 keywords: [computers, humanities proceedings]
 abstract: |
   This Markdown template helps you typeset and format a paper for the ACH Anthology.
 The abstract of the paper here should be a one-paragraph summary of the outline and main contributions of the paper.
 Remember to change the keywords in the fields above and to fill in all of the relevant information for each author.